Newry (civil parish)

 Newry is a civil parish in County Armagh and County Down, Northern Ireland.
 It is situated in the historic baronies of Iveagh Upper, Lower Half (one townland) and Lordship of Newry in County Down and the baronies of Orior Upper and Oneilland West (two townlands) in County Armagh.

+A map of the Newry Civil Parish, containing the Grange and Shannaghan exclaves.

 Settlements

 The townland contains the following settlements: